The Inconvenient Truth About Convenience Fees for Utilities

 4. Premium Rewards Cards Are Eating Your Budget

-5. Customers Avoid Fees by Going Back to Paper—Which Costs You More
+5. Customers Avoid Fees by Going Back to Paper — Which Costs You More

-Paper checks come with hidden costs that rarely show up as a clean line item: mail handling, manual data entry, reconciliation labor, error correction, physical bank trips.
-When you fully load these costs, paper payments often cost more per dollar collected than digital payments—even after accounting for card fees.
+When customers see that extra $2.95 at checkout, many of them bail.
+They go back to writing checks or buying money orders.
+It feels like a win for them.
+But it’s actually worse for you.
+Paper checks come with hidden costs that rarely show up as a clean line item: mail handling, manual data entry, reconciliation labor, error correction, and physical bank trips.
+When you fully load these costs, paper payments often cost more per dollar collected than digital payments — even after accounting for card fees.
+Furthermore, customers who mail checks pay later.
+They miss due dates more often.
+Your Days Sales Outstanding goes up.
+Delinquency goes up.
+Bad debt goes up.
+The convenience fee that was supposed to save you money is actually pushing customers toward payment methods that cost you more in the long run.

 What Changed in October 2025

 On October 18, 2025, Visa expanded its Service Fee Program to include utilities classified under MCC 4900.
-That means electric, gas, water, and sanitary utilities can now charge service fees on card payments—a fundamentally different model from convenience fees.
+That means electric, gas, water, and sanitary utilities can now charge service fees on card payments — a fundamentally different model from convenience fees.
+This isn’t just a technicality.
+It solves almost every problem described above.
+For a detailed look at how CEDP and service fees interact for MCC 4900 utilities, including the commercial card cost implications, see IntelliPay’s utility-specific CEDP guide.

 Convenience Fees vs. Service Fees: A Side-by-Side Look

-FactorConvenience FeeService Fee (Oct 2025)
+FactorConvenience FeeService Fee (from Oct 2025)

 Fee StructureMust be flat (e.g., $2.95)Can be percentage, flat, or combination

-Payment Method FlexibilitySame fee for all methods (card = ACH)Can differ (e.g., 2.5% cards, $0 ACH)
+Payment Method FlexibilitySame fee for all methods — card equals ACHCan differ (e.g., 2.5% for cards, $0 for ACH)

 Recurring / AutoPayGenerally not allowedGenerally allowed